HOW TO ENTER - 16 AND OVER

 Problems Sizing or cropping

-If your image file size is larger than 2Mb, and you are having difficulties reducing it, please email it to Anne making sure that it is sent at “actual size”.
+If your image file size is larger than 2Mb, and you are having difficulties reducing it, please use the Contact Us page. we will advise you on where to send it making sure that it is sent at “actual size”.
 Some email providers, and some photograph “manager”s, e.g. Picassa, iPhoto/Photos, etc., automatically reduce attachment sizes.
-If it is too big to email, contact Anne who will set up a temporary DropBox link for you.
+If it is too big to email, please use teh Contact Us page so we can set up a temporary DropBox link for you.

 Please note, that file sizes that are smaller than the minimum of 250Kb, cannot be made larger without loss of quality and colour correction cannot be made.

 If you experience other problems, you might consider trying a different Browser, e.g. Mozilla Firefox or Google Chrome.

-If you still have problems, please send the details of what is happening to Anne, along with a screen shot of the error, if possible and including the type of Browser you are using, e.g. Internet Explorer, Firefox.
+If you still have problems, please send the details of what is happening via the Contact Us page including details the type of Browser you are using, e.g. Internet Explorer, Firefox.
 If you can provide a screen shot of the error we will advise you of where to send it.

 How is the judging done?

 The first round of judging is done digitally, projecting your images up to 10ft square, in front of the judges.
 Because of this large projection, it is important that your images are as good as you can make them and a reasonable file size.
 Approximately 100 works are selected for the second round of judging.

-If your work is selected in this round, you will be required to send your work to the judging venue, details, here.
-Approximately 150 works are selected for the exhibition.
+If your work is selected in this round, you will be required to send your work to the judging venue, details.
+Approximately 25 works are selected for the exhibition.